conneroisu/sfhw-proj2/STYLE.md

 ### Constant Names

 - All constants should be named with the following format: `<constant_name>`
-- All constants should be uppercase
+- All constants should be uppercase.
-- All constants should be in the `src/TopLevel` directory
+- All constants should be in the `src/MIPS_types.vhd` directory.

 ### Port Names